TriKnight/Reacher_Continuous_Control/README.md

 - This yields an **average score** for each episode (where the average is over all 20 agents).

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

+### Solve the First Version Reacher One Arm
+In this version we use Deep Deterministic Policy Gradient (DDPG) to solve problem.

+- DDPG is an off-policy algorithm.
+- DDPG can only be used for environments with continuous action spaces.
+- DDPG can be thought of as being deep Q-learning for continuous action spaces.
+- The Spinning Up implementation of DDPG does not support parallelization.

 # References